Dictionary

 Pruning for Growth is a diocesan strategy that seeks to make a comprehensive, in-depth analysis of the strengths and weaknesses of every church in the Diocese of St Davids.

-The matrix covers community engagement, education, stewardship, children youth & family provision, governance, buildings, attendance and ministry.
+The strategy consists of four stages and covers community engagement, education, stewardship, children youth & family provision, governance, buildings, attendance and ministry.
 An additional Miscellaneous category covers anything that does not fall into any of these but which are deemed relevant.